delley/texticulos/content/posts/docker-fedora-31.md

 Bom... é isso!

-Espero que essas dicas tenham sido utéis e até a próxima!
+Espero que a dica tenha sido útil e até a próxima! :metal: